A salmon chowder recipe is the perfect way to use up a few lingering ears of sweet corn or leftover salmon from the grill.

-About this time before my senior year of high school, I remember sitting around with a few girls talking about the year ahead.
-Katie remarked, “It’ll be Christmas before we know it.”
-And even though four months out can seem like a long way out, I knew she was right.
+Around this time of year before my senior year of high school, I remember sitting around with a few girls talking about the year ahead.
+Someone remarked, “It’ll be Christmas before we know it.”
+Four months away can seem like a long way out, but I knew she was right.

-Now Labor Day weekend is upon us, and even though it’s still hot and the calendar shows a solid three weeks of summer remain, the onslaught of pumpkin recipes are coming.
-Until then, I’m working furiously to use up the last bits of my summer produce.
+Now Labor Day weekend is here.
+Even though it’s still hot and the calendar shows a solid three weeks of summer remain, the onslaught of pumpkin recipes are coming.
+Until then, I’m working furiously to use up the last bits of summer produce.

-I usually tire of eating my vegetables the same way this late in the season, so this salmon chowder recipe was a convenient way to incorporate some lingering ears of sweet corn.
+I usually tire of eating vegetables the same way this late in the season, so this salmon chowder recipe was a welcome way to incorporate some lingering ears of sweet corn into the dinner routine.

-- Cut the kernels from the ears of corn and place them in a skilled over medium heat.
-Saute until the corn is slightly browned and toasted, about 3 minutes, then remove from the heat.
+- Cut the kernels from the ears of corn and saute in a skilled over medium heat until the corn is slightly browned and toasted, about 3 minutes.
+Remove the corn kernel from the heat and set aside.

 - In a large pot, cook the bacon over medium heat until it is crisp, about 5 minutes.
 Remove the cooked bacon from the pot and place it on a plate lined with a paper towel to drain.
-When cool enough to handle, break the bacon into small crumbles.
+When cool enough to handle, break the bacon into small crumbles and set aside.

 - Remove all but 2 tablespoons of the bacon fat from the pot, then add the onion and saute until softened but not browned, about 3 minutes.